GDAMining/gda-extraction/README.md

 * `wiki80_bertentity_softmax`: trained on `wiki80` dataset with a BERT encoder (using entity representation concatenation).
 * `tacred_bert_softmax`: trained on `TACRED` dataset with a BERT encoder.
 * `tacred_bertentity_softmax`: trained on `TACRED` dataset with a BERT encoder (using entity representation concatenation).

-## Datasets

-You can go into the `benchmark` folder and download datasets using our scripts.
-We also list some of the information about the datasets in [this document](https://opennre-docs.readthedocs.io/en/latest/get_started/benchmark.html#bag-level-relation-extraction).

 ## Training